This bursary is for new undergraduate students from the UK who are irreconcilably estranged from their parents.

 - Awards cannot be claimed retrospectively for previous academic years.

 - Awards will not normally be terminated nor repayment required on the basis of academic failure.

 - Awards will be paid for one repeat year or part-year only.
 Students who have more than one year of repeat study, will need to evidence mitigating circumstances in order to be considered for additional support.

 - The University reserves the right to terminate an award and demand repayment of funds already paid in the case of disciplinary action against an award-holder.
 Cases will be considered on an individual basis by the Director of Student Support.

 - The University reserves the right to withdraw a Bursary from anyone who is found to have misled the University about any aspect of their eligibility and to seek repayment of any monies already paid by appropriate means.

 - The Bursary is paid in two instalments each academic year: normally December and March.
 Eligible students will be asked to complete and sign a bank payment form.

-- Please note Student Services may pass on your details to other parties within the University to ensure you receive the appropriate support and advice, if you have any concerns about this please contact us to discuss further.
+- Please note Student Support may pass on your details to other parties within the University to ensure you receive the appropriate support and advice, if you have any concerns about this please contact us to discuss further.

 - Students cannot receive more than one Care Leaver, Estranged student and Refugee Bursary.
 If you meet the eligibility criteria for more than one of these Bursaries then it will be at the discretion of Student Support which Bursary you receive.
 All of these bursaries provide the same financial support.